nvillegase/scl-lab/README.md

-# Minimal example of a protocol using SCL
+# Protocol implementations using SCL library

-This repository contains a simple protocol example implemented using SCL.
+This repository contains sample implementations of MPC protocols using the SCL library.

 ## Setup